mdsajalali/tech-sand-college/README.md

-This is a BUBT University Management Website
+This is a College Management Website